Kaushik-Paul/Grokking-Low-Level-Design/README.md

 - Vehicle type system with null object implementation
 - Factory pattern for object creation

+### Composite Pattern
+A demonstration of the Composite design pattern with two implementations:
+1. **Calculator**
+   - Represents arithmetic expressions as a tree structure
+   - Supports basic operations (+, -, *, /)
+   - Enables uniform treatment of simple and complex expressions

+2. **File System**
+   - Models hierarchical file system with files and directories
+   - Demonstrates recursive operations on composite structures
+   - Shows how to treat individual and composite objects uniformly

 ## How to Use

 Each implementation is contained in its own package under `src/com/example/lowleveldesign/`.